SOFTENG701G1/Flatmate-Management-System/CONTRIBUTING.md

    ```

 7. [Open a Pull Request](https://help.github.com/articles/using-pull-requests/)
     with a clear title and description.
+Make sure at least one of our team members have reviewed the change.
+A review can be requested by following these steps: [Request Pull Request Review](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/requesting-a-pull-request-review)

 <a name="bugs"></a>
 ## Bug reports